 - Completed state-approved accident prevention or driver safety course

 You must pass the defensive driving course to qualify for the discount.
 How much you save can vary.
-But according to Nationwide, most customers save about 5%.
+But most customers save about 5%.

-Nationwide provides a good student discount for families with kinds in school to lower their insurance premiums.
+The good student discount is for families with kids in school to lower their premiums.
 They don’t publish the actual savings, but you’ll see lower rates on your bill if you meet the discount requirements.
-Here’s how good students qualify:
+Here’s how to qualify:

 - Age 16 to 24